 This page answers the question: What is personification?
+In order to understand this topic, it would be good to read:

 Figures of Speech (UTA PDF)

 Examples of Translation Strategies Applied

 (1) Add words or phrases to make the human (or animal) characteristic clear.

 Sin crouches at the door.
 (Genesis 4:7b ULT) - God speaks of sin as if it were a wild animal that is waiting for the chance to attack.
 This shows how dangerous sin is.
 An additional phrase can be added to make this danger clear.

 Sin is at your door, waiting to attack you.